Get FREE Program

 If you work with young players, it is important to get their off-court training right.
 Having a strong, flexible, and robust athlete is what is needed if you want to get the most out of any player.

-Strength is the building block for every other aspect of physical development (speed, power, agility, etc).
+Strength is the building block for every other aspect of physical development (speed, power, agility, endurance, etc).
 Junior tennis players need to get stronger to prevent injuries and boost performance.
-This is the first and most important fundamental for junior development.
+This is the first and most important fundamental for junior development in our opinion.
+This is the number one reason we developed our "Online Junior Tennis Strength and Conditioning Programs"

-Due to this fact, we saw the need for players to understand how to train the right way for strength gains.
-It can be challenging knowing what to do when to do it and how to progress Tennis strength training for kids.
+Over the past 20 years, we have seen the need for parents and players to understand how to train the right way for strength gains.
+It can be challenging knowing what to do, when to do it, and how to progress tennis strength training for kids.

-Having a strong body is the foundation of physical development.
 If you want to prevent injuries, have more power, and recover quicker, then getting stronger is the best thing you can do.
-Having a strong, stable body is like building a house on a solid foundation, it is crucial for long term success!
+Having a strong, stable body is like building a house on a solid foundation, it is crucial for long-term success!
+Most parents and players think working on their speed and agility is the priority, but we can let you in on a little secret, the priority needs to be on getting stronger.

 1. Squat